jzwood/yellow-cake/README.md

     A B MAX = ((A B GT) A B IF_ELSE)

-When `MAX` is encountered on the top of the stack, `MAX` and the next 2 fully resolved expressions are popped off the stack and replaced with the definition of `MAX`.
+When `MAX` is encountered on the top of the stack, the top 2 values on the stack are popped, evaluated by `MAX` as a subroutine, and the result is pushed on to the stack.
+The operators `GT` and `IF_ELSE` create their own nested subroutines (not depicted in example).

 ```
 | MAX |       | IF_ELSE  |        | MAX |       | IF_ELSE  |       | IF_ELSE  |      | 5   |